soufianekhait/DontFeedTheCube/README.md

 3D video game whose main goal is escaping randomly falling cubes.
 The game also implements a multiplayer mode.

 ### Prerequisites repositories
-- Download the three repositories (Assets, Library & SemaineSpe_Data) to make the game works.\Here is the link :
+- Download the three repositories [Assets, Library & SemaineSpe_Data](http://link.fr) to make the game works.

 ### Getting started
-Use git or the download button (on the right) to download the game source code.\Open SemaineSpe.exe, the game should start.
+Use git or the download button (on the right) to download the game source code.<br>Open SemaineSpe.exe, the game should start.